Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 Schraw, G. and Dennison, R. S. (1994)

-This week, choose one lesson where learners complete an extended task.
-Before they begin, ask them to spend two minutes writing down what they already know about the topic, what the task is actually asking them to do, and which strategy they plan to use.
-At the end, ask them to note what was harder than they expected and what they would do differently next time.
+At the end, ask them to note what was harder than expected and what they would do differently next time.
 Collect the planning slips and compare them with the finished work.
-The gap between what learners planned and what they actually produced will tell you more about their metacognitive regulation than any end-of-unit assessment.
+The gap between the plan and the final work will tell you more about their metacognitive regulation than any end-of-unit assessment.

 Metacognition means learners think about their own thinking.
 In class, learners understand their learning and manage it.
 They plan, monitor, and evaluate their work (Flavell, 1979).
 This helps learners understand new material actively (Brown, 1987; Zimmerman, 2000).